deathlesz/habit-tracker/docs/architecture.md

     - `Monthly` of type `MonthlyRegularity`;
     - contain a single integer; the habit is to be executed every *N* days.
 1. `DailyRegularity` is either
-    - Some specific days of the week (stored as booleans in `WeekDayCollection`), or
+    - Some specific days of the week (a set of week days), or
     - Some number of times per week (a number).

 1. `MonthlyRegularity` is either